Estimating class separability of text embeddings with persistent homology: Introduction

 \subsection{Organization}

-The paper is organised in six sections, including the present section.
+The paper is organized into six sections, including the present section.
 Section~\ref{sec:background} provides a brief introduction to homology groups and persistent homology of data manifolds.
-This information is crucial background for understanding the proposed method for estimating class separability of datasets, presented in Section~\ref{sec:class_sep} along with the baseline metrics in Section~\ref{sec:separability-baselines}.
-Section~\ref{sec:class_sep} also describes a semi-supervised paradigm for fine-tuning LLMs with automated stopping criterion based on class separability of embedding manifold estimated using the proposed method.
-Three sets of experiments for validating the proposed methodology are presented in Section~\ref{sec:experiments}.
-Section~\ref{sec:limitations} discusses the limitations in our method and current study.
-Finally, Section~\ref{sec:conclusion} summarizes and concludes the paper along with recommendations for future research.
+This background is essential for understanding the proposed method for estimating class separability of datasets presented in Section~\ref{sec:class_sep} along with the baseline metrics in Section~\ref{sec:separability-baselines}.
+Two sets of experiments are presented in Section~\ref{sec:experiments} covering binary and multi-class cases.
+Section~\ref{sec:limitations} covers computational costs of the study as well as a discussion on the proposed statistic and the behavior of the persistence times during model training.
+Section~\ref{sec:conclusion} summarizes and concludes the paper along with recommendations for future research.